Parliamentary.ai

 Overview

-This bill mandates the UK government to regularly monitor and report on household food insecurity across the United Kingdom.
-It aims to establish official statistics on food insecurity and inform government action to address the issue.
+This bill mandates the UK government to regularly monitor and report on household food insecurity across the UK.
+It establishes a framework for collecting official statistics on food insecurity and requires the publication of annual reports analyzing trends and outlining proposed government actions.

 Description